News🌟 Join our growing family of happy learners for the 2026 school year!

 80%+ of PSLE math questions require one or more heuristics to solve.

-Heuristics by Grade Level: Your Child's Learning Path
+Heuristics by Grade Level

 Heuristic Math for Primary 3: Model Drawing & Guess and Check